List of Xanth characters: Dor

 Magician Dor is the son of Bink and Chameleon.
 He served as king pro-tem during Trent's reign.
 Dor is able to make inanimate objects, such as rocks, clouds, water, and bones, speak.
 He is married to Irene.
 The stork delivered them two children, Princess Ivy and Prince Dolph and they have a third child with magical ability, Princess Ida.
 Dor appears in Castle Roogna, Centaur Aisle, Ogre, Ogre, and Night Mare.

 Eve

 Through her magic, Eve knows all about the inanimate.
 She is the daughter of Dolph and Electra.
 She and her twin sister, Dawn, appear in Faun & Games and in Jumper Cable, where they fight over a boy.

 Grey

-Grey is the "Magician of Magic Nullification".
+Grey is the Magician of Magic Nullification.
 This means he can nullify magic near him and then restore it stronger than it was before.
 He is the son of Magician Murphy and Neo-Sorceress Vadne.
 He married Sorceress Ivy, who rescued him from Mundania in Man from Mundania.
 He is the father of the triplet Sorceresses, Melody, Harmony, and Rhythm.
 On Ptero, a moon of Ida, when Grey is older, he is known as the royal consort because his wife, Ivy, is a future King of Xanth.
-Captain of Xanth's star-ship, the Beta, during a dream voyage to rescue centaur expedition Alpha in Board Stiff from Demoness Xornax.
+Captain of Xanth's star-ship, the Beta, during a dream voyage to rescue centaur expedition Alpha in Board Stiff from Demoness Fornax.